LordLeXaT/esphome-m5stamplc/README.md

 NB: The controller uses GPIO03 strapping pin as RESET.
 It needs to be pulled HIGH during boot for the GPIO Expander to initialise correctly:

-This can be achieved for both arduino and esp-idf frameworks using the power_supply component:
+This can be achieved for both arduino and esp-idf frameworks using the power_supply component.
+Ensure the power_supply component comes before the pi4ioe5v6408 and aw9523 components:

 ```yaml
 # <--- Keep this section in this order --->